 The Importance of Reading

-Find out what our Executive Head, Gareth Elswood, has to say about reading by watching this clip.
+Find out what our Executive Head, Gareth Elswood, has to say about reading by watching the clip above.

 EVERYONE IS A READER.